nileshhshinde29/MERN_stack_notes/Backend/Nodejs/1Nodejs.md

-# Q. event loop in node js
+# Q. event loop in node js / Q. roll of Queue and Event Queue in node js ?

 Event loop overview: